eflautt/ga-data-science/lessons/lesson-15/readme.md

 We can see that there are large spikes of sales and customers towards end of 2013 and 2014 leading into the first quarter of 2014 and 2015.

-**Check:** Have the students filter to just 2015 to zoom-in on changes over time.
+**Check:** Have the students use the index filtering to filter just 2015 to zoom-in on changes over time.
+This should make it easier to identify the holiday sales bump.

 ```python
 store1_data_2015 = store1_data['2015']